mfreimueller/SJ2526_4EHIF_December_Probetest/README.md

 ### Instructions

 To get started, clone this repository and complete the tasks listed above.
-The solution will be available in a separate *solution* branch (tbd).
+The solution will be available in a separate *solution* branch.